lmos-ai/lmos-website/docs/web_agents.md

 ### Fixed Communication protocol

-The communication protocol in many frameworks is fixed. <br></br>
+The communication protocol in many frameworks is fixed.
+For example some frameworks might only support HTTP for communication, excluding other widely used protocols like MQTT (Message Queuing Telemetry Transport) or WebSockets. <br></br>
+This limitation can hinder agents that would benefit from real-time communication or lightweight messaging.
+Some frameworks enforce a fixed request-response pattern, restricting agents to this interaction style and preventing more dynamic communication patterns such as publish-subscribe or event-driven architectures.
-This limitation forces developers to adopt specific communication methods that may not align with their needs.
-As the number of agents in a system increases, the lack of standardization in communication formats can complicate scaling efforts.
-New agents may be added with different communication requirements, leading to potential conflicts and inefficiencies.
-This complexity can hinder the ability of the system to accommodate growth without significant rework or additional overhead.
+This forces developers to adopt specific communication patterns that may not align with their needs.

 ### Limited Dynamic Team Formation